Back to Blog

 Strategy 1: The 2% Rule

-The capital protection: Never risk more than 2% of your account on any single trade.
+The capital protection: Never risk more than 2% of your trading account on a single trade.

 How to implement the 2% rule: